saidfreeds13/cultural_vibrancy/README.md

-# cultural_vibrancy
-# Cultural Cityscape Diversity Calculator
+# Cultural Cityscape Diversity calculation

-This project provides a Python-based workflow for calculating and visualizing **cultural cityscape diversity** within urban areas.
-It combines geospatial data processing, spatial grid analysis, and multiple diversity indices to help urbanists, researchers, and city planners evaluate the spatial richness and distribution of cultural locations in a city.
+This project provides a Python-based calculation and visualization of **cultural cityscape diversity** within urban areas.
+It includes two units of diversity analysis.
+First, the one via hexagons.
+Second, the one via buffer zones around residential buildings.
+At the end of each part of the code for two different units of analysis there is a section for merging and downloading in geopackages the cleaned dataset containing all 5 diversity indexes, allowing for a comparative analysis.

 ---

-## Features
+## Code sections

-- **Automated Data Processing:** Reads and processes geospatial data of cultural locations.
-- **Spatial Analysis:** Assigns cultural locations to a hexagonal grid covering the study area.
-- **Diversity Metrics:** Calculates several diversity indices per grid cell:
+- **1. Libraries:** downloads all the necessary packages.
+- **2. Diversity indexes:** Adds formulas for calculating diversity.
+- **3. Grid creation:** Creates a hexagonal grid:
-  - **Richness** (number of unique cultural categories)
+  - **Richness** number of unique cultural categories in each hexagon/buffer.
-  - **Simpson Diversity Index**
-  - **Berger-Parker Dominance**
-  - **Shannon-Wiener Diversity**
+  - **Simpson Diversity Index:** probability that two randomly selected locations belong to different categories in each hexagon/buffer.
+  - **Berger-Parker Dominance:** proportion of the most abundant category (values near 1 indicate dominance)
+  - **Shannon-Wiener Diversity:** the uncertainty in predicting species identity of a random individual
   - **Shannon-Wiener Equity**
-- **Visualization:** Maps the spatial distribution of diversity metrics using interactive and static plots.
+- **4. Cultural cityscape diversity.
+Hexagons as a unit of calculation**
+- **5. Diversity of cultural cityscape.
+Buildings as a unit of calculation:**
+- **6. Results Visualisation:**
+- **7. Descriptive stats:** Creates and saves in png. boxplots and histograms for each diversity index

 ---